Home Ventilation Basics

 - Healthy circulation and balance of air

 This is also called intermittent local ventilation.
-Spot ventilation is needed throughout many rooms in a house, including a basement, kitchen and bathroom.
+Spot ventilation, usuaully using an exhaust fan, is needed throughout many rooms in a house, including your basement, kitchen and bathroom.
 You can find bathroom ventilation guidelines here.

 2. General Ventilation:

 Also called continuous whole-house ventilation.
-There are two types of whole-house ventilation systems that are commonly used in residential homes -- HRVs and ERVs.
+Two types of whole-house ventilation are commonly used in residential buildings -- HRVs and ERVs.
 These systems often come built into HVAC systems, but they can also operate independently or be added to existing HVAC systems.

-Heat recovery ventilators (HRVs), also known as heat exchangers, air exchangers, and air-to-air exchangers, bring in fresh air from the outdoors while exhausting stale air from the home, thus creating a balanced pressure system.
-An HRV system can incorporate small, separately switched booster fans in rooms throughout the house to control moisture or heat generated by activities like showering or cooking.
-It may be more energy-efficient for some homes to have a good quality HRV, as odors and pollutants can be quickly removed and the energy used to condition the air is recycled in the heat exchanger.
+Heat recovery ventilators (HRVs), also known as heat exchangers, air exchangers, or air-to-air exchangers, bring in fresh air from the outdoors while exhausting stale air from the home, thus creating balanced pressure An HRV may incorporate small, separately switched booster fans in individual rooms to control moisture or heat generated by activities like showering or cooking.
+Odors and pollutants can be quickly removed and the energy used to condition the air is recycled in the heat exchanger.

-Energy recovery ventilators (ERVs) will modify the humidity content of the fresh air through the transfer of water vapor from one air stream to the other when bringing in fresh air from the outdoors and exhausting stale air from the home, thus creating a balanced pressure system.
+Energy recovery ventilators (ERVs) will modify the interior humidity through the transfer of water vapor from one air stream to the other when bringing in fresh air from the outdoors and exhausting stale air from the home, thus creating a balanced pressure system.